yiisoft/yii2/docs/guide/active-record.md

 ### Making it IDE-friendly

-In order to make your IDE autocomplete happy you can override return types for `one` and `all` methods like the following:
+In order to make your IDE autocomplete happy you can override return types for `one` and `all` methods of your query object like the following:

 ```php
 namespace app\models;